snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 <h2 id="staging">1.
 Moving the staging step to S3DistCp</h2>

+<h3 id="staging-overview">1.1 Overview</h3>

 This release overhauls the initial staging step which moves data from the raw input bucket(s) in S3 to a processing bucket for further processing.

 Before this release, this step was run on the EmrEtlRunner host machine, using our [Sluice][sluice] library for S3 operations.
 From this release, this step is run as an EMR step using [S3DistCp][s3-dist-cp].

-The main reason for the change is that the staging step used to rename Clojure log files by transforming timestamps from a format to another.
-This renaming step produced duplicates in a multi-threaded environment which would result in files overwriting each other and would cause data loss.
+Part of the staging operation for Clojure Collector logs involved transforming timestamps from a format to another.
+Unfortunately, a race condition in JRuby's multi-threaded environment could result in files overwriting each other, leading to data loss.
+Many thanks to community member [Victor Ceron][vceron] for isolating this bug.

-In our experiments, less than 1% of the total number of files were lost due to this issue.
+In our experiments, the loss rate approached 1% of all Clojure Collector raw event files.

-The fix introduced in this release delegates the staging step to S3DistCp and doesn't do any renaming.
+The fix introduced in this release ([issue #3136][3136]) delegates the staging step to S3DistCp and doesn't do any renaming.

+<h3 id="staging-illustration">1.2 Illustration of problem and fix</h3>

 To illustrate the previous point, let's take the example of having a couple of Clojure instances and log files according to the following folder structure in your input bucket: